-- 4. We reviewed options from both the current plan (WRMP19) and our previous plan Options (WRMP14).
-We updated the option yields to align with the reassessment of Appraisal deployable output (as detailed in Chapter 3). - 5.
-WRSE options were derived by assessing the potential for import and export transfer options to other regions, inter-regional transfer options between companies, catchment management and multi-sector options - better conducted at a regional level. - 6.
+- 2. For the first stage, options were developed both from companies individually and together as a region.
+To ensure fairness, options both inside and outside the region are assessed consistently, objectively and transparently. - 3.
+Our company-derived options were created with support from Atkins to follow an agreed regional process, including re-evaluating previously rejected options using the same criteria.
+This is detailed in Appendix E. We have carried out a one-step screening process, with unconstrained options filtered down to a feasible list in one stage, although in some cases using initial and secondary screening criteria. - We reviewed options from both the current plan (WRMP19) and our previous plan (WRMP14).
+We updated the option yields to align with the reassessment of deployable output (as detailed in Chapter 3). - 5.
+WRSE options were derived by assessing the potential for import and export transfer options to other regions, inter-regional transfer options between companies, catchment management and multi-sector options better conducted at a regional level22. - 6.
 The screening process removes options which have an unacceptable environmental impact, a high risk of failure or an insufficient yield or demand reduction.
 The feasible options are subsequently developed to determine costs and assess environmental and social impacts, so that they can be modelled to produce the required solution to the planning problem.